goceee/BVI-SVQA/README.md

     - macOS: install it by using [Homebrew]: `brew install mpv`
  * VMAF
     - Windows: provided with the application repository and no extra steps are required.
-    - Linux: NOT YET AVAILABLE!
+    - Linux: Instructions for installation of **vmafossexec** available on the Netflix vmaf [repository.](https://github.com/Netflix/vmaf/blob/master/resource/doc/vmafossexec.md)
-    - macOS: NOT YET AVAILABLE!
+    - macOS: NOT TESTED!

 # Steps to start the software